awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

     </center>
 </figure>

-Fig. xxx shows the heat map of model's output after each stage.
+Fig. 13 shows the heat map of model's output after each stage.
 It is calculated by summarizing the uncertainty score of all instances.
 The high uncertainty score should be focused around the objects of interest, because the closer all the uncertain instances are to the objects, the more useful features we could learn.
 We can see that by applying different stages, the uncertain region slowly closed down on the objects.

 2. Satistical Analysis